 Agile Project Management Framework is a modern agile framework that covers the entire lifecycle of a project.
 APM framework was introduced by Mr. Jim Highsmith in the book,

-It defines APM framework as a series of steps that takes a project from an initial vision of product to the final delivery of product.
+It defines the APM framework as a series of steps that takes a project from an initial vision of the product to the final delivery of product.
 There are five different phases of Agile Project Management framework that occurs within a project development.
-Below are the phases of APM framework:

 The envision phase is the initial phase of project management within an APM framework.
 In general, after approval of a business case, the agile key members are involved in the envision phase where they collaborate to create the compelling vision for a project.
 Envision phase identifies customer’s vision of the project, decides the key capabilities required in the project, set the business objectives of the project, identifies the quality objectives of the project, and identifies the right participants and stakeholders of the project and plans how the team will deliver the project.

 2. Speculate Phase:

 In the Speculate phase, the product vision into a backlog of requirements is translated, the overall approach to meet the requirements is realized and a high level release plan for the product is presented.
 There are two key activities in the Speculate phase: